cob3x85/missing-collectible-app/docs/support.md

 📧 **Email:** cob3x85.apple@outlook.com

 We typically respond within 24-48 hours.
-Thank you for using Fun-Kollection!
+Thank you for using Pop Kollection!

 ---